Queensland Body Corporate Regulation Overhaul Incoming – Be Prepared!

 - requiring a body corporate to consider a motion at its second AGM to prepare a defect assessment report to encourage early identification and remedy of building defects.

-For further information on how these new regulations will impact your rights and/or obligations, please feel free to call Tom Trembath Snr, Bell Legal Group’s body corporate expert.
+For further information on how these new regulations will impact your rights and/or obligations, please feel free to call Tom Trembath Jnr, Partner at Bell Legal Group.

 If you have any queries regarding this article or need legal assistance please call us on 07 5597 3366 or fill out the ‘Contact Us‘ form at the bottom of the page.